 Why We Do It

-Since its inception in 2001, Wikipedia has become the 5th most used website on the Internet.
+Since its inception in 2001, Wikipedia has become the 5th most used website on the internet.
 It is a marvel of modern technology and the collective spirit of thousands of volunteers.
 Wikipedia hosts more than 11 million articles in 264 languages and has now surpassed the 600-year-old Chinese Yongle Encyclopedia as the largest collection of general knowledge ever compiled in the history of our planet.
-Because Wikipedia is the most popular online reference system, the most effective secondary source, the most edited and discussed encyclopedia online and one of the first entries on research engines, it serves as the ideal tool for addressing the lack of information and knowledge about Africa’s on the Internet.
+Because Wikipedia is the most popular online reference system, the most effective secondary source, the most edited and discussed encyclopedia online and one of the first entries on research engines, it serves as the ideal tool for addressing the lack of information and knowledge about Africa on the internet.

 “Large segments of the world’s population do not edit the Wikimedia projects proportionate to their real-world numbers.
 The people who write the Wikimedia projects are disproportionately male, young, and from countries in the Global North: